w3c/mailing-list-archives/README.md

   - provide a flattened view of message threads (all messages on one page)
   - preserve the stable URIs for messages in W3C's existing archives

+See [How to contribute](#how-to-contribute) below for how to contribute to this project.

 ## Possible approaches

 ### Revolutionary